re-masashi/willpyre/docs/source/quick_start.rst

 ``request.params`` is a dictionary object.
 And as you specified the variable name as ``:var`` you can access its value ``var`` as a key in the ``request.params`` dictionary.

-Now, say you want to have something like, ``https://example.com/api/:userid`` (where ``userid`` is an integer), and returns user by id.
-Fine, you can do that.
+Now, say you want to have something like, ``https://example.com/api/:userid`` (where ``userid`` is an integer), which returns user by id.
+How can you check if it is an integer?
-But, if you want to add a route like, say, ``https://example.com/api/:username`` which returns a user by username(it is a lowercase value.)
-What will you do?
+Doing that on every parameter seems ugly.

 Here comes a solution:

 Validation
 ----------
 Wilpyre supports validation of request parameters.
+A validator basically checks if the variable in URL is of a desired type, else it returns a 'Not Found'.
 You can add the routes like:

 .. code-block :: python